Skip to Content

 Your preschoolers will love it, as will school-age kids who still like pretend play.
 But there’s nothing particularly Finnish about it.
 I would keep it in reserve it for a day when the weather is too poor to do anything else.

-the funky lounge at helsinki's city museum
+The funky lounge at helsinki's city museum

 Tip: Behind the information desk on the first floor is a big lounge with eclectic furniture, colorful pieces of art and a small coffee bar.
 This is the place to stop if you need to come inside to sit down, warm up, check you guidebook, or make use of free wi-fi and clean bathrooms.